100 North LaSalle Street, Suite 600

 Contact: Bonnie Allen

-• The Settlement Assistance Program – The only program in Chicago offering free legal assistance to pro se plaintiffs (individuals representing themselves) in civil rights cases in federal court
+- Settlement Assistance Program – This is the only program in Chicago offering free legal assistance to pro se plaintiffs (individuals representing themselves) in civil rights cases in federal court for purposes of settlement.

-• The Law Project – The only program in the area offering pro bono transactional legal services specifically to nonprofits, first-time home buyers, and low-income individuals using small businesses/micro-enterprises as strategies to promote economic development in low-income communities.
+- Community Law Project – This is the only program in the region offering pro bono transactional legal services specifically to nonprofits, first-time home buyers, and low-income individuals using small businesses/micro-enterprises as strategies to promote economic development in low-income communities.
+This project helps to build, strengthen, and support community-based organizations that are focused on economic development in Chicago’s low-income neighborhoods and that offer the delivery of social services to residents of these areas.

 Recent Organization Highlights

-PILI Interns & Fellows will be engaged in assignments requiring legal research, conducting intake interviews and attending meetings with other advocacy and community organizations and any other activities in which Committee lawyers are engaged.
-PILI Interns & Fellows may attend court hearings and depositions, and draft memos, motions and briefs.
-PILI Interns & Fellows working with The Law Project will have the opportunity to provide legal assistance to an organization, business or first-time home buyer.
-The goal with each of the Committee’s programs is to provide participants with a challenging civil rights learning experience, while obtaining high quality work product in order to fulfill the Committee’s goal of equal justice for all.
+PILI Interns & Fellows will be engaged in assignments including legal research and writing, intake interviews of prospective clients, on legal and fact investigations, community education on legal rights, and relationship-building with community organizations.
+PILI Interns & Fellows may draft memos and court filings, attend court hearings and depositions, assist with advocacy to government officials and the media, and participate in coalition meetings and other opportunities to see civil rights work in action in the community.
+The goal with each of Chicago Lawyers’ Committee’s programs is to provide participants with a meaningful and challenging civil rights learning experience, while obtaining high quality work product in order to fulfill the Committee’s goal of securing racial equity and economic justice.